RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

         agent you choose, after the criteria match and bidding process occurs.
     - question: Can any agent compete for my service?
       answer: >-
-        No. Only vetted and compatible licensed agents that are specialized in your home area, and meet your criteria are permitted to bid for your business.
+        No. Only certified-vetted and compatible licensed agents that are specialized in your home area and meet your criteria are permitted to bid for your business.
     - question: Do I need a pre-approval to put an offer on a home?
       answer: >-
         Yes.
 All agents require a pre-approval before placing offers on homes,